jea68/Youtube-Clone/README.md

 - Cloud Run also hosts a Next.js app, which serves as the YouTube web client.
 - The Next.js app makes API calls to Firebase Functions.
 - Firebase Functions fetches videos from Cloud Firestore and returns them to show on the app.

+*nb.
+This project was inspired by neetcode.io and has a similar tech stack and architecture*